 Frequently Asked Questions

 You can!
 Gouda (especially smoked gouda) would be an awesome substitute.
-I don’t recommend using yellow cheddar here, the color will make the dip look strange.
+As previously stated, I don’t recommend using yellow cheddar here.
+Whatever you use, just be sure it is a cheese that melts well.

 Shallots or leek would work very well here.
 If you decide to use leeks, be sure to dice them small.
 You could use the green top of the leek here if you like!